0xAtelerix/sdk/Readme.md

     - a fetcher that requests transaction batches and external payloads from validators,
     - your appchain container, built from the local Dockerfile, which links to the validator network, and supporting services (PostgreSQL, Redis, or other caches) when the example demonstrates richer workflows.

 3. **Run the stack.** From the example repository, execute `docker-compose up --build`.
-This compiles your appchain binary, builds the container image, and starts the validator, fetcher, and appchain services.
+This compiles your appchain binary, builds the container image, and starts pelacli and your appchain services.
 Keep the compose logs open; they show consensus progress, batch ingestion, and RPC traffic for diagnosis.

 4. **Insert your business logic.** Modify the Go modules inside the example project to:
     - implement your `Transaction` and `Receipt` types,